seagull1089/rl-projects/tennis-maddpg/Report.md

 ## Implementation Details

 ### MADDPG details
 MADDPG extends the DDPG algorithm.
 Common RL approaches in a multi agent setting have to struggle to learn to predict not only it's actions but also of the other agents to be successful.
-This problem is more severe in the competitive situations.
-By sharing a common replay buffer, the MADDPG powers the critics with all of the peers information and making the environment more predictable.
-The actors (in the Agents) still base their actions on their local observations, the critics have all the information available during the training phase
+This problem appears to be more severe in the competitive situations.
+This problem is solved in the MADDPG framework of centralized training with decentralized execution.
+The framework allows sharing of all the agents observations and actions during training and the sharing can disabled during the execution time.
+In this implemetation, we share a common replay buffer for training all the agents.
+The actors (in the Agents) still base their actions on their local observations, however during the training phase the critics will have access to all the peers states and actions leading them to be more accurate in the multi agent environment.

 ![MADDPG training and execution setting][image1]
--

 The DDPG algorithm has the following features (just for reference)
 - Is an off policy algorithm designed for continuos actions spaces.